arturgontijo/pySMSd/README.md

 - Python 2.7
 - usb_modeswitch (Switch USB Modem from storage to modem.
 Install: "sudo apt-get install usb-modeswitch")
-- Tested with Ubuntu 16.10 and rasberry pi B+ with raspbian
+- Tested with Ubuntu 16.10 and rasberry pi B+ with raspbian (kernel 4.4)
 - Check if usb_modeswitch worked ok: lsusb must return the device with "(modem on)" at description
 - Edit "funcCMD.py" to process the responses for received commands.
 - Run it: "sudo python2.7 pySMSd.py"